istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ## Create certificates for use with the virtual machine and Istio control plane

 {{< tip >}}
-This makefile is limited to creating one virtual machine certificate per cluster.
-The Istio authors expectws operators to read and understand this guide to formulate their own plans for creating and managing virtual machines.
-It is important for you to read and undertand this makefile for any deployment you palce into production.
+This `Makefile` is limited to creating one virtual machine certificate per cluster.
+The Istio authors expects operators to read and understand this guide to formulate their own plans for creating and managing virtual machines.
+It is important for you to read and understand this `Makefile` for any deployment you place into production.
 {{< /tip >}}

 1. Execute the following commands to create certificates for use by Istio.
 See